Before you plan a workshop, consider whether you need one

 Also, if you already know that you cannot or will not convert the outcomes of the workshop into work-related action, you risk wasting the participants’ time.
 If your aim is spending time with the group, you may consider a shared lunch, team outing or party instead.

 If the group you are inviting does not have the expertise or the resources to achieve the results you expect, you risk wasting their time.
 In the case of missing expertise, the workshop may turn into a lecture or training that discourages participants who expected to be heard.

 “If the goal is to come up with ways to increase sales by 10%, and the team doesn’t understand anything about how the sales team works, don’t expect them to offer good solutions.”
 Scott Berkun

 If your participants miss the tools needed to accomplish the task, they will be frustrated and start deviating from the topic.
 In such a case you can either provide reading material or host a training beforehand and then host the workshop as planned.
 Alternatively, you may consider hiring consultants to share their expertise and invite participants to a Q&A session.

 The nutshell to take home

-Before inviting your team or a group of colleagues to a workshop, consider other options that might be more suitable for the purpose and of better use to the participants’ time.
-Instead of a workshop, you can call a meeting, organise a team outing or hire external experts to host a Q&A session.
-Whenever you consider hosting a workshop, be aware of the expectations you raise and the costs workshops entail.
+Before inviting your team or a group of colleagues to a workshop, consider other options that might be more suitable for the purpose.
+Instead, you can call a meeting, organise a team outing or hire external experts to host a Q&A session.
+Whenever you consider hosting a workshop, be aware of the expectations you raise and the costs it entails.

 If you enjoy the content of this article, please like and share it with your social network.
 You can also sign up for my newsletter to get all updates directly into your inbox: www.bit.ly/idayzblog